Uvez/E2E_Playwright_tests/README.md

 # E2E_Playwright_tests
+**README Documentation**

+This README provides setup and usage instructions for the E2E Playwright test framework.
+It outlines prerequisites, installation steps, environment configuration, test execution commands, and describes the project structure.
+The documentation is intended to help users quickly install dependencies, configure the environment, run tests, and understand the organization of the framework components.

-End to End Framework with Playwright - UI and API,DB This is a modular test framework developed in Playwright
+End to End Framework with Playwright - UI and API,DB
+This is a modular test framework developed in Playwright

 ## Quick Start